-I started both my computing journeys with the ZX Spectrum – I started coding at the age of 12, and my learned how to fix and refurb retro computers – many years apart.
-As I have quite a few Spectrums I haven’t bought one for a while; but while scanning eBay I came across a cheap ‘untested’ listing and couldn’t resist.
+I started coding with ZX Spectrum at the age of 12, so it wasn’t difficult to choose what I would start with to fix and refurbish retro computers.
+I already have quite a few Spectrums, but haven’t bought one for a while; but while scanning eBay I came across a very cheap ‘untested’ listing and couldn’t resist it.
 I was hoping for a complex repair that would stretch my diagnostics and repair skills.

 On arrival it was very well packed and looked in pretty good shape.
 Opening it up, I found an immaculate Issue 3 board with no signs of previous repairs – how disappointing.
 Powering it up with a diagnostics card showed no errors, although I couldn’t get the RF output working; this is not unusual, the RF module frequently doesn’t work.